U.S. law firm says investigating AbbVie over collapsed Shire deal

-LONDON (Reuters) - U.S. law firm Gardy & Notis, a shareholder rights advocate, said on Wednesday it was investigating AbbVie (ABBV.N) and its officers over statements made in connection with the drugmaker’s failed move to buy Dublin-based Shire (SHP.L).
+LONDON, Oct 29 (Reuters) - U.S. law firm Gardy & Notis, a shareholder rights advocate, said on Wednesday it was investigating AbbVie and its officers over statements made in connection with the drugmaker’s failed move to buy Dublin-based Shire.

 Gardy & Notis said it was asking investors to get in touch if they had lost money after buying Shire American Depository Receipts between June 20 and Oct.
 14.